14 Best Things to do in Stone Town, Zanzibar

 During the day, it’s a wonderful place to take a break from bustling city life.
 It’s a popular place to hang out for locals and tourists alike.

-Every evening from 6:00 to 9:00 pm, Forodhani Park gets usually very crowded because then it transforms into an open-air night market where people come to try local food from different food stalls.
+Every evening from 6:00 to 9:00 pm, Forodhani Park usually gets very crowded because it transforms into an open-air night market where people come to try local food from different food stalls.

 If you love seafood, this place will be like heaven for you!
 There’s probably no sort of fish you won’t find at the market.
 However, if you are vegetarian or even vegan like me, it’s best to look for another place to eat.